-- Demonstrate understanding of physics concepts including velocity, momentum, angular momentum, gravity, and energy. - Explain and have a sense for the scales of the solar system, galaxies, and the universe. - Explain the basic structure of the solar system, stars, and galaxies with an understanding of the different types of stars and galaxies as well as techniques used to observe these objects. - Apply appropriate physics concepts to simple quantitative calculations related to the
+SLO1.
+Demonstrate understanding of physics concepts including velocity, momentum, angular momentum, gravity, and energy;

+SLO2.
+Explain and have a sense for the scales of the Solar System, galaxies, and the universe;

+SLO3.
+Explain the basic structure of the Solar System, stars, planetary systems, and galaxies with an understanding of the different types of stars and galaxies as well as techniques used to observe these objects;